History of Edinburgh Zoo: 21st century

-In October 1999 the zoo had begun to explore the possibility of relocating in order to improve its facilities.
-As of February 2000 the zoo had scrapped its plans to relocate, instead announcing a "masterplan" for the redevelopment of the entire site.
+In October 1999, the zoo had begun to explore the possibility of relocating in order to improve its facilities.
+As of February 2000, the zoo had scrapped its plans to relocate, instead announcing a "masterplan" for the redevelopment of the entire site.

-The foot-and-mouth scare of 2001 forced the zoo to close to protect the animals from possible infection.
+The foot-and-mouth scare of 2001 forced the zoo to close, in order to protect the animals from possible infection.
 Since the zoo could not welcome any visitors, it faced significant financial losses.
 Questions were posed about the zoo's future, though in the end the park was able to reopen after only five weeks.
 Further help came in the form of a £1.9 million donation from an anonymous former resident of the city in early April, just as the zoo reopened.

-In 2005 the new Budongo chimp house was unveiled, along with the Living Links to Human Evolution Centre, Britain's first primate behaviour research site.
+In 2005, the new Budongo chimp house was unveiled, along with the Living Links to Human Evolution Centre, Britain's first primate behaviour research site.
 In a scientific breakthrough in 2006 chimpanzees at Edinburgh were found to use word-like vocal labels for food.